techsc0ut/Algorithms/README.md

 # Algorithms
-This Repository Includes , JAVA Implementations of Various Important Algorithms , and Solutions to High Rated Problems in Placements Coding Rounds.
+This Repository Includes , JAVA Implementations of Various Important Algorithms , and Solutions to High Rated Leetcode Problems useful for Placements Coding Rounds.